 FingerprintDive into the research topics of 'Celebrity vegans and the lifestyling of ethical consumption'.
 Together they form a unique fingerprint.

-- School of Media - Professor of Media and Communication
+- School of Art and Media - Professor of Media and Communication

 - Centre for Spatial, Environmental and Cultural Politics